egregors/about/README.md

 ## Summary

 I'm a software engineer with nine years of experience in professional software development.
-I've been leading a remote dev team for more than tree years now.
+I've been leading a remote dev team for more than three years now.
 As a senior backend developer, I've built a backend for API orientated B2B systems and workflow automation.

 I see myself as a "playing coach" in the team, not only the man who leads but the man who plays.